-- 1. On what day of the week was Jesus crucified? - 2.
-On what day did Christ rest in the tomb? - 3.
-On what day did He rise from the dead? - 4.
-Reckoning with inclusive time-as did the Jews-how many days was this? - 5.
-How long was it from Christ's crucifixion to His question, "My God, my God, why hast thou forsaken me?" - 6.
-During what hour did Christ die, and how long had He hung on the cross? - Q. What is the relationship between the day and hour that Christ died and the Sabbath?
+- 1. On what day of the week was Jesus crucified? - A. The preparation day-the day before the Sabbath-the sixth day-or Friday - 2.
+On what day did Christ rest in the tomb? - A. Sabbath-the seventh day - 3.
+On what day did He rise from the dead? - A. Sunday-the first day - 4.
+Reckoning with inclusive time-as did the Jews-how many days was this? - A. Three - 5.
+How long was it from Christ's crucifixion to His question, "My God, my God, why hast thou forsaken me?" - A. Six hours (crucified at the third hour, cried out to His Father after the three hours of darkness-the ninth hour) - 6.
+During what hour did Christ die, and how long had He hung on the cross? - A. The ninth hour.
+Six+ hours. - Q. What is the relationship between the day and hour that Christ died and the Sabbath?
 Study the following lesson to discover the answer to this question and many more regarding the Sabbath.

 In Old Testament times, God positioned Israel at the crossroads of the then-known civilized world.
-Central to Israel was the capital city, Jerusalem.
+Central to Israel was the capitol city, Jerusalem.
 Central to this city was the Temple or sanctuary.
 Central to this worship place was the Most Holy Place.
 Central to the Most Holy Place was the Ark of the Covenant.
 Central to the contents in the ark was the Ten Commandments.
 Central to the Ten Commandments is the Sabbath.